 Want to Start a Makerspace at School?
 Tips to Get Started | MindShift | KQED News.
 As the Maker Movement starts to gain momentum, schools that are trying to find ways to foster the do-it-yourself environment can learn a few lessons from another nexus in the universe: public libraries.
 Dale Dougherty, founding editor and publisher of Make Magazine — and the de facto leader of the Maker Movement — has a vision to create a network of libraries, museums, and schools with what he calls “makerspaces” that draw on common resources and experts in each community.

 Next steps See also: Starting a School Makerspace from Scratch.
 With the National Week of Making behind us, you might be ready to start a makerspace in your school -- but not know where to start.
 Will purchasing a costly 3D printer and the latest robotics kit ensure learning and maker success?
 What are some steps to starting a successful makerspace from scratch?
 Step 1: Immerse Yourself in Maker Education Before you can build your own community of makers, you need to join one!
 Immerse yourself in makerspaces by joining a summer maker camp like Exploratorium's Tinkering Fundamentals or the virtual Camp Google for cheap and easy STEM ideas, but most importantly: make stuff!
+Go to the public library or a community makerspace and learn Arduino, coding, etc.

+Some easy ways into coding are the Hour of Code and Scratch programming.
+Step 2: Get Others Involved Start a steering committee for your makerspace by involving interested teachers and students.
+If you can, reach out to the community and get parents and community members involved.
 Manufacturing Makerspaces.
 Kids gather to make Lego robots; teens create digital music, movies, and games with computers and mixers; and students engineer new projects while adults create prototypes for small business products with laser cutters and 3D printers.
 Many libraries across the US have developed makerspaces—places to create, build, and craft—and they are experiencing increased visits and demand as a result.
 For public libraries, they are places to promote community engagement.
 For academic libraries, they are places where students and faculty feel welcome to do classwork and research.
 Fundamentally, makerspaces are a technological leap past library knitting and quilting circles, where patrons and experts have often come together to learn new techniques and train others in a skill.